What is the Financial Ombudsman Service and what does it do?

 4. The Ombudsman will investigate the company.
 At this point, the company could contact you to settle the dispute and end the process.

-5. The FOS will evaluate both sides of the dispute and decide on an appropriate resolution in the form of financial compensation or another settlement.
+5. The FOS will evaluate both sides of the dispute and decide on an appropriate resolution, such as financial compensation or another settlement.

 6. If you are unhappy with the Ombudsman’s decision, you can escalate the issue further.